Types of Assistive Technology Tools

 2. Voice Recognition

-One of the growing advances in assistive technology is voice recognition, which benefits people with physical disabilities who cannot use a mouse and keyboard.
-Voice recognition is also useful for people with cognitive or learning disabilities such as dyslexia, who might struggle with spelling and sentence structure.
+One of the growing advances in assistive technology is voice recognition.
+This technology benefits people with physical disabilities who cannot use a mouse and keyboard.
+Voice recognition is also useful for people with cognitive or learning disabilities, such as dyslexia, who might need support with spelling and sentence structure.

 Whether it’s browsing the web or writing emails, people can use voice-to-text technology to write by speaking out loud.
 Voice recognition can also be useful to anyone who finds typing with a keyboard to be tiring, painful, or even impossible.